VirtusLab/git-machete-intellij-plugin/README.md

 This plugin is available on [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/14221-git-machete). <br/>
-To install this plugin go to `File > Settings > Plugins` in your IDE, then make sure you are on `Marketplace` tab (not `Installed`), in search box type `Git Machete` and click `Install`.
+To install this plugin go to `File > Settings > Plugins` in your IDE, then make sure you are on `Marketplace` tab (not `Installed`), in search box type `Git Machete` and click `Install`. <br/>
-After installation, depending on the IDE version the restart may be required.
+After installation, depending on the IDE version, the restart may be required.
 In that case, just click `Restart IDE` and confirm that action in a message box.

 ## Where to find the plugin tab

-Git Machete IntelliJ Plugin is available under the `Git` tool window in the `Git Machete` tab.
+Git Machete IntelliJ Plugin is available under the `Git` tool window in the `Git Machete` tab. <br/>
 You can also use `Ctrl + Alt + Shift + M` shortcut to open it.